outcrawl/site/data/articles/2018-06-14-go-graphql-gateway-microservices/index.md

   - Microservices
   - PostgreSQL
   - Elasticsearch
-description: This article shows how to build a scalable app with CQRS pattern.
+description: This article describes how GraphQL is implemented in "Spidey", an exemplary microservices based online store.
 cover: ./cover.jpg
 ---